ArnaudBuchholz/reserve/docs/body.md

 > Example of `body`

+The return of `await body(request)` depends on the request headers.

-If the `content-type` is specified in the request headers and starts with :
+If the `content-type` is specified and starts with :

 * `text/plain` : a `string` is returned
 * `application/json` : an `object` is returned _(after applying [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) on the request content)_.
 * Otherwise, a [`Buffer`](https://nodejs.org/docs/latest/api/buffer.html) is returned